mono/website/docs/tools+libraries/tools/monodoc/editing.md

 -   If you want to bundle your image inside the documentation bundle (i.e. the documentation zipball), simply drop the files in an `_images` folder inside your source documentation tree (that is where the `ns-*.xml` files are).
 You can then refer to these pictures in the XML by its filename in a `href` attribute (notice how this is not the same attribute as before).

 For example, if you want to link the following image `http://www.mono-project.com/files/8/8d/Mono-gorilla-aqua.100px.png`, use `<img src="http://www.mono-project.com/files/8/8d/Mono-gorilla-aqua.100px.png" />`.
 If you want to link to the `monkey.png` you dropped in your `_images` folder, simply write tt\>\<img href="monkey.png" /\>\</tt\>

+Note that bundled images must have unique names at the scope of the documentation bundle, so it may be wise to use a naming scheme that avoids collision, e.g., prepending the namespace to the filename.

 Monodoc browser editing
 =======================